Out and About

 We actually started on the East Fremantle side, parking near "The Left Bank" (so we could have a well earned coffee after the walk!)
-We walked downstream climbing the stairs to the Stirling HIghway Bridge and admiring the fabulous views downstream towards Fremantle Harbour and upstream to East Fremantle as we crossed the bridge.
+We walked downstream climbing the stairs to the Stirling Highway Bridge and admiring the fabulous views downstream towards Fremantle Harbour and upstream to East Fremantle as we crossed the bridge.

 As you descend on the northern side you are in Sorrell Park - a lovely little park with some minor play equipment, a cute bridge and a small paddling beach.
-Spot the circular artwork - these artworks are a theme on this trail and there are several more to spot.
+Spot the circular artwork - these artworks are a theme on this trail and there are several more to see.

 You can choose to walk on the grass alongside the reserve or you can walk along the beach on the riverfront.
 The riverfront is an off lead dog exercise area so you can watch the dogs enjoying the water.
 You will emerge at the launching place for the Indian Ocean Dragon Boat Club near the wooden 'Boat Seat'.
 They did try to recruit us for the 9am dragon boat sailing but we declined and continued our walk.
 Later, as we walked around Rocky Bay we could hear the beat of the drum and watched the dragonboat as it paddled towards Minim Cove and back.

 At the end of the foreshore park you emerge at the WA Water Police.
 You can explore tiny Harvey Beach which has recently had it's jetty removed due to safety concerns.
-The original jetty hosted steam paddlers but was demolished to make way for the water police.
+The original jetty hosted steam paddlers but was also demolished to make way for the water police.

 From Harvey Beach follow Harvest Road up hill, turning right onto Corkhill Street and left onto Alfred Road which you follow to Rule Street, opposite Alfred Road Park.
 Turn right at Rule Street and follow Rule Street to the Old Soap Factory where you can find limited parking bays if you wish to shortcut this walk.
+Built around 1905, Burford's Soap and Candle Works manufactured candles for the state's mining industry and produced soap and washing powder until 1959.
+The building was then used as a margarine factory, warehouse and sail loft before being converted to apartments in 1981.

 You will pass State Engineering Work's Park, which has a small playground, on your left - continue to follow the path through Rocky Bay Reserve.
 Where the path changes colour it becomes Masson Mews, a lovely landscaped walkway with interpretive signage and fabulous river views and real estate to match!
 There is a network of up to three paths leading up to Garungup Park.
 Continue to follow the river past Garungup Park but turn left at the next little park - Minim Cove - walking up the incline and the steps.